 We represented Peak Completions in a patent infringement lawsuit brought by Packers Plus against Peak and two other co-defendants relating to open hole ball drop systems used in fracking oil and gas wells.
 At the time the accused technology and systems were fundamental to Peak’s business and the potential damages would have significantly affected Peak’s future operations.
 In cooperation with the co-defendants, we pulled from Peak’s extensive institutional knowledge and experience and crafted a strategy which led to the case being dismissed and the patents held unpatentable by the United States Patent & Trademark Office.

 Republican Party of Texas v.
 Houston First Corporation

-We represent a major political party in breach of contract litigation against Houston First Corporation arising out of Houston First’s cancelation of the June 2020 convention due to COVID-19 concerns.
-The dispute relates to the interpretation of the force majure clause.
-Even though the trial court ruled against the Republican Party (before MPJ got involved), we won an unanimous decision in favor of the Republican Party on appeal.
-The case is now back in the trial court and headed to trial, with the Republican Party able to seek substantial damages.
+We represented a major political party in breach of contract litigation against Houston First Corporation arising out of Houston First’s cancelation of the June 2020 convention due to COVID-19 concerns.
+The dispute relates to the interpretation of the force majeur clause.
+Even though the trial court ruled against the Republican Party before MPJ got involved, we won a unanimous decision in favor of the Republican Party on appeal.
+The case is now back in the trial court and headed to trial, with the Republican Party of Texas able to seek substantial damages.